 How will the meals work?

-You will receive an email with a detailed menu two weeks before the start of the course.
+You will receive an email with a detailed menu before the start of the course.
 One of our Support Specialists will reach out a few days after the menu has been sent to answer any questions or suggest modifications to adapt the menu to your liking or the number of people in your household.
 They will also ask if your family will be joining you on your journey and, if not, give you suggestions to help you succeed.
 We want you to be completely prepared before the start of the course.
 During the course, our days will end with a small group discussion and dinner with fellow participants and your Support Specialist.
 You may choose to eat with everyone, or eat at a time that is convenient for you.
 Ending the day together in a group setting is a great chance to connect with one another and talk about your day.

 Do you accept medical insurance?